 Prepare Your Case

-Civil cases are a bit different than the criminal trials you see on TV.
+Civil cases don’t look like the criminal trials you see on TV.
 You won’t have a jury — instead, you must explain your side to the judge.
-Then, the landlord tells his or her side of the story, and the judge must decide who to believe.
+Then the landlord tells their side of the story and the judge must decide who to believe.

-You can greatly improve your chances of winning your case if you prepare ahead of time, and to do so, you must follow a few simple steps:
+You can greatly improve your chances of winning your case if you prepare ahead of time by following a few simple steps:

 - Gather Evidence.
-Collect any evidence you have proving your case, such as photographs of unrepaired damages or a clean apartment, letters you sent to your landlord, or invoices you paid from repair or cleaning professionals.
+Collect any evidence that supports your case, such as photographs of unrepaired damages or the move-in condition of the apartment showing the damage was preexisting.
+Review all letters or other written correspondence with your landlord, or invoices you paid from repair or cleaning professionals.

 - Practice Presenting Your Side of the Story.
 Practicing telling your story can help you gain confidence and determine exactly what to say in court.
 Find a friend or family member, tell them the story, and get their opinions.